 Wired Network Connections

-Wired networks provide some security for public internet access as, given the need for a physical connection, they are fundamentally more difficult to hack.
-Malicious actors need to find a cable point to plug into and presumably these are only available in particular physical locations making it harder to covertly hack or access a network.
-However, hacking wired networks is not impossible and once accessed, the same information can be made visible to an attacker as on an open wireless network.
+Wired networks provide some security for public internet access.
+Given the need for a physical connection, they are much more difficult to hack.
+Malicious actors need to find a cable point to plug into.
+Presumably these are only available in particular physical locations making it harder to covertly hack or access a network.
+However, hacking wired networks is not impossible.
+Once accessed, attackers can see the same information as on an open wireless network.

 What to do?

-In a recent report, it was discovered that 44% of organizations’ mobile workers connect to a non-corporate owned network more than half the time that they are working.
-As well as this, in 2018 87% of workers admitted to potentially putting company data at risk by accessing email, bank accounts and financial information while using public Wi-Fi, highlighting the real danger currently facing organizations.
+In a recent report, it was discovered that 44% of organizations’ mobile workers connect to public networks more than half the time that they are working.
+As well as this, in 2018 87% of workers admitted to potentially putting company data at risk by accessing email, bank accounts and financial information while using public Wi-Fi, highlighting the real danger currently facing companies.

 So what can they do to protect their sensitive data?
 In the case of public Wi-Fi the best protection is prevention.
-Employees need to be trained to avoid sending any sensitive information unencrypted over any network and to be aware that on any Wi-Fi or wired network, other than one to which access is controlled by themselves or an organization they trust, where they go online and any data accessed, received or sent can be made visible to anyone.
+Employees need training to avoid sending sensitive information unencrypted over any network.
+They should also be aware that on Wi-Fi or wired network, data received or sent can viewed by anyone.